amplication/amplication/packages/amplication-plugin-api/README.md

 # To serve the service
 npx nx serve amplication-plugin-api

-# To populate the plugin api db from the plugin catalag
+# To populate the plugin api db from the plugin catalog
 npx nx refresh:plugins amplication-plugin-api
 ```